Elderry/stalas/README.md

 sudo $config <target> # Using root privilege.
 ```
 ## Customize
-This project is easy to customize, you can create your configuraitons in `Configuration` directory, make sure there is a `Configuration.ps1` file in it.
+This project is easy to customize, you can create your configuraitons in `configs` directory, make sure there is a `Configuration.ps1` file in it.
 ## Contact
 Any problem, feel free to contact `Elderry@outlook.com`.